In this article we outline changes to GST laws that affect relevant property transactions. These laws took effect on 1 July 2018.

 As of 1 July 2018 a seller of a new residential property or new residential subdivisions will be required to notify the buyer that they have a withholding obligation.
-Along with this notification the seller will also be required to provide the buyer with the information needed in order for the buyer to comply with their withholding obligations.
+Along with this notification the seller is also required to provide the buyer with the information needed in order for the buyer to comply with their withholding obligations.

 Once the buyer has received this information they’re required to submit to the ATO a GST Property settlement withholding notification (Form 1).
 This form serves to notify the ATO that a transaction is on foot, provide them with the details of the parties to the transaction and some additional information that allows the GST payment to be matched with the sellers GST account.

 On settlement the buyer will be required to withhold the amount shown within the seller’s notification–the withholding amount.
-This amount is then to be forwarded to the ATO.
+This amount is then forwarded to the ATO.
 At the same time the buyer is required to lodge Form 2 – GST Property Settlement Date Confirmation which notifies the ATO that settlement has taken place.
 The amount remitted to the ATO becomes available as a credit to be applied against their GST payment liability.

 How the new laws apply to terms contracts

 Where a contract requires that the purchase price is paid in instalments then the withholding obligations arise when the first instalment of the purchase price that isn’t the deposit is paid.

 For example, if a contract required the purchaser to pay a deposit then four instalments totalling the balance of the purchase price then the whole of the GST would be required to be withheld from the first instalment.